Andrettin/Wyrmsun/readme.txt

 - Dungeon walls no longer are attacked when right-clicking on them.
 - Some barrels (approximately 10%) are now explosive, and cause damage upon destruction to nearby units.
 - The explosion following the destruction of an alchemy bench now causes damage to nearby units.
+- The alchemy bench is now attacked when right-clicking on it.

 * Quests
 - The armor of the Chieftain's Hall is now zero in the On the Vanaquisl mission, to avoid too much waiting being necessary for destroying the Vana Tribe's hall.